-You're likely to first see your primary care physician.
-However, he or she may then refer you to a doctor who specializes in skin disorders (dermatologist).
-You also may be referred to a doctor who specializes in diseases of the joints, bones and muscles (rheumatologist).
+You may start by seeing your primary care doctor.
+He or she may refer you to a doctor who specializes in skin disorders (dermatologist) or a specialist in diseases of the joints, bones and muscles (rheumatologist).

 What you can do